Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: PEFT comparison

 \section{PEFT comparison}

-To understand how to best surpass the linear reasoning bottleneck, we compared two PEFT methods: \textbf{prompt tuning}, which seeks to activate latent abilities by finding an optimal input, and \textbf{LoRA}, which adapts the model's core weights.
-We evaluated these methods using two distinct training objectives: the standard next-token prediction loss ($\mathcal{L}_{\text{NT}}$) and a combined objective that includes a contrastive loss ($\mathcal{L}_{\text{combined}}$) to explicitly improve representation quality.
-To evaluate structural robustness, we test performance on unseen prompt formats.
-The in-distribution (ID) evaluation uses the standard interleaved prompt structure seen during training.
-For the out-of-distribution (OOD) test, we use a labeled prompt structure that groups all images by category at the end of the prompt.
-This OOD setup challenges how well the optimization targets generalize beyond the syntactic structure on which they were trained.
+To understand how best to tackle the alignment gap for this task, we compared two primary PEFT methods: \textbf{prompt tuning}, which seeks to activate latent abilities by finding an optimal input, and \textbf{LoRA}, which adapts the model's core weights.
+We evaluated these methods using two distinct training objectives: the standard next-token prediction loss ($\mathcal{L}_{\text{NT}}$) and our combined objective ($\mathcal{L}_{\text{combined}}$), which adds a contrastive loss to explicitly improve representation quality.
+To further probe the limits of these methods, we tested both default and aggressive hyperparameter configurations for prompt-based tuning.

-Table~\ref{tab:peft_methods} presents results from these explorations.
-Key finding here is that the performance gains achieved by the $\mathcal{L}_{\text{combined}}$ objective for prompt tuning are, for the most part, not unique to that loss function.
-As shown, the ``fast'' configuration achieves generative accuracy that is highly comparable to the main paper's prompt tuning ($\mathcal{L}_{\text{combined}}$) baseline.
-This suggests that multiple pathways exist to surpass the LSC.
-While the $\mathcal{L}_{\text{combined}}$ objective provides a more robust method for aligning the embedding space, aggressive hyperparameter tuning with a standard language modeling objective can be similarly effective at unlocking a model's latent reasoning capabilities.